nuejs/nue/packages/nuejs.org/docs/index.md

 ## For system engineers
-Nue revives the craft of building robust, functional software.
-It’s built for JS/TS/Rust/Go engineers who prize timeless algorithms and data structures over fleeting trends.
-With Nue, you create frontend models free from typical UI idioms and patterns, delivering clean, testable code.
-Experiment with performance algorithms, optimize freely, or shape the data flow—think event sourcing for instant in-memory access.
+Nue brings back the skill of making strong, working software.
+It’s made for JS/TS/Rust/Go engineers who value classic algorithms and data structures over fancy frontend trends.
+Nue gives you clean, testable code.
+You can try out performance tweaks or adjust the data setup—like event sourcing for quick in-memory access.

-Nue is for hackers who lean on Gang of Four (GoF) design patterns, not React hooks.
+Nue is for business model hackers who lean on Gang of Four (GoF) patterns, not React hooks.

 ## For design engineers